vanilla/docs/README.md

 "Warning: Task "sass" not found.
 Use --force to continue." error?
 Try `npm install -g node-sass`.
 Still a problem or already had that?
 Maybe try `npm rebuild node-sass`.

+### Regression testing

+Making larges refactors to the docs?
+Run `yarn links:generate` before making your changes.
+This will generate a JSON file called `current-links.json`.
+When you're done run `yarn links:test` to test that every previously accessible link is still accessible.